timermachine/shorttasks/readme.workspaces.md

 show active ws, and dirs.
 show all workspaces that are siblings give option to turn ws filtering on / off.

+gc for workspaces - remember its a bit of a special case. hmmmm.

+\$ gc 'workspaces'
+gc takes dir 'message'
+dir can be the container of the target dirs. or the target its self.

+highlight workspace title on output (currently plain white) could indent / |\_\_ to show when acting on child dir.